What are the age groups and the ability levels of the players?

 What happens to the balance?

-The balance must be paid at least 30 days prior to the start of the camp.
-If you registered online your card will be charged automatically 30 days before the start of camp.
-If you registered by mail, it is your responsibility to pay the balance on time.
+The balance must be paid at least 30 days before the start of the camp.
+If you registered online the balance will be charged to your account 30 days out.
+If you registered by mail, it is your responsibility to pay the balance on time by mail.

 Can I make payments?